tenzir/threatbus/README.md

 export MISP_API_KEY=qrtyJV9VMwo2immC8S4cZEaqFEK4m13UrlTvoSGl
 ```

 Alternatively, you can place the API key in the configuration file.
+An existing
+environment variable will always take precedence to the configuration file.

 ### VAST/Tenzir Integration